 European Commission has adopted UK adequacy decision

-At the end of June 2021, the European Commission adopted an adequacy for decision for the UK.
-Although this decision was very much expected, this ends a period of uncertainty for EU and UK data controllers and processors.
+At the end of June 2021, the European Commission adopted an adequacy decision for the UK.
+Although this adequacy decision was very much expected, this ends a period of uncertainty for EU and UK data controllers and processors.
 The European Commission afforded themselves just two days to confirm the decision, with current arrangements, negotiated as part of the wider Brexit agreement, due to elapse on the 30 June 2021.

 “Today we can give EU citizens certainty that their personal data will be protected when it is transferred to the UK” commented Didier Reyners, the Commissioner for Justice.
 Adopting the adequacy decision means that the European Commission are confident that personal data will be afforded the same level of protection in the UK as it has in the European Union; therefore, personal data can now flow easily, freely and lawfully between the two jurisdictions.

 The decision will last five years before being subjected to a further review.
 This too is by no means guaranteed and the European commission will keep a close eye on how data protection law amalgamates and adapts over the next few years.
 In order to maintains this status, the UK will, at the very least, need to ensure it mirrors the ongoing protections afforded to data subjects in the European Union.

 British Airways has settled its data breach case